kenjis/ci-phpunit-test/README.md

 *CI PHPUnit Test* does not want to modify CodeIgniter core files.
 The more you modify core, the more you get difficulities when you update CodeIgniter.

 In fact, it uses a modified class and functions.
-But I try to modify as less as possible.
+But I try to modify as little as possible.

 The functions and the class which are modified: